armory/documentation/_spinnaker/install.md

 `heptio-authenticator-aws` instead of `aws-iam-authenticator`; although both are compatible, the Docker container expects to use the former.

-If the `.armory` and `.hal` directories you map in the docker command below already exist, make sure you have write permission to those directories (and read permissions to the others).
-If the directories don't exist, they'll be created by the docker container.
+If the `.hal` directory you map in the docker command below already exist, make sure you have write permission to that directory (and read permissions to the others).
+If the directory doesn't exist, it will be created by the docker container.

 Our installer currently expects to find your kubeconfig named `config` in the `.kube` directory you map below.
 If you've named your config something